Stop in San Martin de Los Andes in Patagonia for excellent tapas and elaborated picadas in a cozy, family-operated restaurant La Tasca.

-What a about stunning oasis of Patagonian steppe colors mixed with greenery of lush vegetation and deep blue of Limay waters with strange lava formations on the background - all called Enchanted Valley?
-Please click on the left picture of follow the link:
+What about the stunning oasis of Patagonian steppe colors mixed with the greenery of lush vegetation and the deep blue of Limay waters with strange lava formations on the background - all called Enchanted Valley?
+Please click on the left picture or follow the link:

 ...and it goes on and on selecting: